ministryofjustice/security-guidance/docs/it-security-technical-users-policy.md

 ## Cryptography

 Cryptography is a method of securing information and communication channels to allow only authorised recipients and personnel to view the information.
-The MoJ's IT systems **MUST** use cryptographic technologies to provide secure connections to third party systems or to protect information “at rest” on user devices, including laptops and mobile devices.
+The MoJ's IT systems **SHALL** use cryptographic technologies to provide secure connections to third party systems or to protect information “at rest” on user devices, including laptops and mobile devices.

 However, where staff have procured key material or hardware through the United Kingdom Key Production Authority \(UKKPA\) or any other cryptographic items where National Cyber Security Centre \(NCSC\) dictate that national cryptographic policy applies, the NCSC dictate the policy.
 In this case, the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) \(previously HMG IA Standard No. 4, Protective Security Controls for the Handling and Management of Cryptographic Items, IS4\) applies.

 **Note:** IS4 can be accessed by joining the [Cyber Security Information Sharing Partnership \(CISP\)](https://www.ncsc.gov.uk/section/keep-up-to-date/cisp) and joining the UKKPA-Crpy Key Policy and Incident Management Group.

-The MoJ's Staff who use cryptography **MUST** ensure they have the appropriate level of security clearance.
+The MoJ's Staff who use cryptography **SHALL** ensure they have the appropriate level of security clearance.
 This requires secret \(SC\) level clearance for managing cryptography.

 The Chief Information Security Officer \(CISO\) is accountable to the Senior Information Risk Owner \(SIRO\) and Senior Security Advisor \(SSA\) for ensuring the MoJ's compliance with the minimum cryptography requirements.